sumu9897/PH-B5A1-TypeScript/README.md

 ## 2. What is the use of the `keyof` keyword in TypeScript?

-- `keyof` gives you the keys (property names) of an object type as a union.
+The `keyof` keyword is used to get all the property names (keys) of an object type as a union of string literals.

+This helps write flexible and type-safe code when working with object keys.

 ### Example: